Heropack-Hotline/fiskheroes-documentation/docs/2.4.0/sounds/setting_up_sounds.md

 +++
 title = 'Setting up Sounds'
-linkTitle = 'Setting up Sounds' description = 'Written by Candy' weight = 0
-draft = false
+linkTitle = 'Setting up Sounds' description = 'Custom sounds can add a lot to a suit and be what makes an ability satisfying to use.' weight = 0 draft = false
 +++